 Haggerty Museum of Art, Marquette University, Milwaukee, WI, USA

 Mr. Mason is most interested in reviewing bodies of resolved work suitable for exhibition with no restrictions regarding style or content.
 Mr. Mason is not interested in reviewing work directed towards advertising or stock applications.
 He can offer photographers exhibition opportunities including solo and group exhibitions.
-The museum does acquire photography for its permanent collection.
+The museum does acquire photography for it’s permanent collection.